Equity Release Tax: Here's How to Save Tax in 2025

 IHT Example: Without Equity Release

 The total value of your estate is £700,000, which includes your home.
-Let’s say you also don’t have any active mortgages.
+This scenario also accounts for no active mortgages.

 IHT on An Estate Worth £700,000